Setareh Law

 All of the Damage Caused by the Accident

 When a car is designed, the manufacturer determines how much damage it can take.
 Using this information and the amount of property damage caused by the accident can help determine how quickly someone was driving.
+In cases involving a driver speeding, demonstrating how the speeding driver breached their duty of care is crucial.
+This can establish negligence and causation in an accident case.
+Documenting evidence, such as police reports and witness statements, is essential to support claims related to a driver speeding.

 How Spread Out Is the Debris

 The harder a car is hit, the farther the debris flies.
 Accident reconstructors can determine how fast someone was going by the distance the debris was thrown.
+Speeding drivers often cause more extensive debris spread due to the higher impact force, making it crucial to hold them accountable for the damage and injuries they cause.

 What Skid Marks Show

 An accident reconstructor can look at skid marks and calculate how fast someone was driving when they applied the brakes based on the location and length of the skid marks.
+This information can be crucial when filing a personal injury claim, as it helps establish the speed of the vehicle and can support the victim’s case in demonstrating negligence.

 Contact the Car Accident Experts at Setareh Law If You Have Been in an Accident

 Accidents can happen to anybody at any time.
 However, it is important to protect yourself.
 The experts at Setareh Law can help reduce some of your burden and assist you in obtaining the compensation you deserve.
-Setareh Law can be contacted by calling (310) 659-1826 or by filling out the contact form here.
+Setareh Law can be contacted by calling (310) 659-1826 or filling out the contact form here.